|You can even do it in the board room.|

 The intellect, inasmuch as it refers to the capacity human beings have to resolve problems and subsequently determine a rational course of action to do so, is enough, in most circumstances, to live by.
 In other words, leaving the soul out of one's life, can work for a while, but in theory, not in the long term.

 Note: I'll leave the definition of "Self" (i.e. the soul) to the reader.

 The problem here is: how can one achieve a true connection with the Soul without being a monk or a cloistered nun?

 How does a business world inhabitant - an Investment Banker, an Engineer, a Salesman or a CEO - to name a few, balance it all out?
 In these individuals, does the Intellect/Ego divorce itself from the Self, and are both therefore attended separately?

 The separation itself leads to falling back in line with the Intellect/Ego.
 There might not be a true possibility for a verifiable separation.

 Pope Francis, when asked in a recent interview who he was - responded:

-“I do not know what might be the most fitting description.... ”When I first read this I thought about the Catholic Church; whose members are taught that they are sinners by default.
+“I do not know what might be the most fitting description....
+I am a sinner.
+This is the most accurate definition.
+It is not a figure of speech, a literary genre.
+I am a sinner.”When I first read this I thought about the Catholic Church; whose members are taught that they are sinners by default.